Policies and Procedures Concerning Disability Services

 - Attendance Requirements

 - Service and Therapy Animal Policy

 St. John Fisher College is committed to assisting students with documented disabilities who are otherwise qualified for admission to the College, in compliance with Section 504 of the 1973 Federal Rehabilitation Act and Title III of the 1990 Americans with Disabilities Act (ADA).
-Students with documented disabilities (physical, learning, and/or psychological) who may need academic accommodations are advised to refer to the disability services information on the Academic Affairs Disability Services website.
-For additional information, students may call or make an appointment with the Coordinator of Disability Services in the Office of Academic Affairs, Kearney 202, (585) 385-8034.
+Students with documented disabilities (physical, learning, and/or psychological) who may need academic accommodations are advised to refer to the disability services information on the Disability Services website.
+For additional information, students may call or make an appointment with the coordinator of Disability Services in Kearney 300, (585) 385-5252.

 Accommodations for Students with Disabilities

 Requests for accommodations must be made in a timely manner, be supported by appropriate documentation/diagnosis, and be determined reasonable by St. John Fisher College.
 Students with disabilities must meet the standard academic requirements to be considered for admission and must also attain the same competencies in all courses as all other students.
 The objective is to accommodate the functional limitations of the student’s disability while maintaining the integrity of the College’s courses and programs.
 Disability information provided to the College is shared only with College personnel who work together in a cooperative effort to provide reasonable accommodations to students with documented disabilities.
 Final determination for providing reasonable accommodations rests with St. John Fisher College, based on the relevant documentation/diagnosis information submitted by the student.
 Academic accommodations at the graduate level vary by academic program.